d9748336/TidyData-DouglasHouston/README.md

 Please also inspect the contents of the run_analysis.R script as there are extensive comments describing each part of code and what it is doing.

 PLEASE NOTE:
 The tidy data file ("tidy.txt") that the script writes is not formatted for reading in text readers.
-To be able to see the tidy tabulated formatting use:
+To be able to see the tidy tabulated formatting use the following code in RStudio:

 data <- read.table("tidy.txt", header = TRUE)
 head(data) # Or any other function for inspecting the contents of objects